psdesignro/testimonial-grid/README.md

 I haven't used CSS grid for a while, but I'm glad I managed to do it correct from start.
 Of course, I have chosen the most basic approach, but I will refine my CSS grid skills for the next projects.
 I also start to understand better the use of SASS and how it can keep my code clean.

+I learnt how to use @mixin for media queries:

 ```css
 @mixin responsive-960 {